DevlinRocha/create-lilypad-module/src/create_lilypad_module/templates/README.md

 Your module's ready! 🎉

-Once your Docker image has been pushed to Docker Hub, you can run your module on Lilypad Network:
+Once your Docker image has been pushed to Docker Hub, you can run your module on Lilypad Network.

-> Run `git log` in your terminal to easily find the latest commit hash to use as the GitHub tag.
+> Make sure that you Base64 encode your input.

 ```sh
 export WEB3_PRIVATE_KEY=WEB3_PRIVATE_KEY